-Construction output in Yorkshire and Humber is forecast to grow at an annual average rate of 0.5% between 2017 and 2021, as opposed to 1.7% at the national level.
-This represents a substantial downgrade compared to last year’s projection of an increase of 2.4% a year in the five years to 2020.
+Construction output in Yorkshire and Humber is forecast to grow at an annual average rate of 0.8% between 2018 and 2022, as opposed to 1.3% at the national level.
+The region’s annual average recruitment requirement is estimated at 2,010, which represents 1% of base 2018 employment, a little lower than the UK rate of 1.2%.

-- Employment is forecast to remain stable with an annual average of -0.1%
+- Employment is forecast to remain stable with annual average growth of 0.2%

 What does this mean for construction jobs?